Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

 We also observe that the official CEC2020 scoring produces rankings that differ substantially from those obtained using our $\mathcal{E}$- and $R$-based metrics.
-The discrepancy stems from the normalization scheme used in the official score $S_{2020}$, where each function error is normalized using the worst of the best results among all compared algorithms.
-Under this scheme, extremely small differences on easy functions—for example, objective values such as $2100.001$ vs.\ $2100.12$—are mapped to normalized errors of $0$ and $1$, respectively.
-As a result, ARRDE is frequently ranked below NLSHADE-RSP or j2020 on functions where the true numerical difference is negligible, leading to artificially inflated $S_{2020}$ values for those algorithms.

-A second contributing factor is that $S_{2020}$ evaluates performance using only the \emph{best} run out of 51, rather than an average across runs.
-This design places disproportionate weight on rare lucky outcomes and under-represents typical algorithmic behaviour.
-Consequently, algorithms such as j2020 and NLSHADE-RSP can rank above ARRDE under $S_{2020}$ even when their mean performance is worse and their advantage appears only in isolated runs.
+This difference is largely due to the design of the official score $S_{2020}$, where each function error is normalized using the worst of the best results among all compared algorithms.
+Under this scheme, even very small numerical differences on easy functions can be amplified in the normalized score.
+A second contributing factor is that $S_{2020}$ is based on the \emph{best} run out of 51, rather than on an average across runs.
+This choice is natural for competition ranking, where emphasis is placed on the best obtained result, but it does not fully reflect typical performance across repeated trials.
+Consequently, algorithms such as j2020 and NL-SHADE-RSP can rank above ARRDE under $S_{2020}$ even when ARRDE shows stronger average behavior under the robustness-oriented scoring used here.